stashed/postgres/docs/postgres.md

 # Backup and Restore PostgreSQL database using Stash

-Stash supports backup and restores PostgreSQL database.
+Stash 0.9.0+ supports backup and restoration of PostgreSQL databases.
 This guide will show you how you can backup and restore your PostgreSQL database with Stash.

 ## Before You Begin